HarvestSorts/aprils-expanded-tooltips/README.md

 ## Language support
 The following languages are supported:

-- US English (generic tooltips)
+- English (United States)
-- Canadian English (personalized tooltips intended for april)
+- English (Canada)
-- Anglish (tooltips written by a stoner)
+- Anglish (Tips written while high)

+Note that English (US) and English (CA) are the same, except that CA has personally tailored tips.

 ## Version support
 - [ ] 1.12.2 (impossible and unsupported)